 Michael Battista is the Program Coordinator for the Carbon Neutral Cities Alliance where he provides support for communications, events, operations, and research.
 In his previous role as Project Coordinator in the School of Graduate Studies at the Fashion Institute of Technology, he supported the programs of Global Fashion Management and Sustainable Interior Environments, producing media, and managing student and alumni relations, special events, and international seminars.
 Prior to joining FIT, he was the Executive Assistant and Engagement Manager for All Out, a digital campaign advocacy organization for LGBT equality operating in rapid response to the news cycle, and served in roles for the Offices of Protocol and Climate Protection Initiatives of San Francisco Mayor Gavin Newsom.
 He has an Associate degree in Communications and Media Arts from the State University of New York at Rockland, and a Bachelor of Arts in Liberal Studies from San Francisco State University.

-Michael Shank is the communications director for the Carbon Neutral Cities Alliance and the Urban Sustainability Directors Network.
+Michael Shank is the Communications Director for the Carbon Neutral Cities Alliance.
 In this role, Michael supports alliance and network members’ efforts to communicate ambitious climate action to the public, the press and other policymakers.
 As a climate communicator, Michael’s past clients include the United Nations and its member states, the U.S. Congress and Administration, and the Vatican, as well as leaders in the subnational space, such as the B Team, We Mean Business, Under 2 MOU and The Climate Group.
 Michael’s Ph.D. is in climate conflict; he teaches sustainable development and climate security graduate classes at NYU’s Center for Global Affairs.